shajra/shajra-provisioning/doc/nix-introduction.md

 ## Nixpkgs<a id="sec-3-3"></a>

 Nix expressions help us create extremely controlled environments within which we can build packages precisely.
 However, Nix still calls the conventional build tools of various programming language ecosystems.
-Under the cover, Nix is ultimately an extremely controlled execution of Bash scripts orchestrating these tools.
+Under the cover, Nix is ultimately an precisely controlled execution of Bash scripts orchestrating these tools.

 To keep the Nix expressions for each package concise, the Nix community curates a [Git repository of Nix expressions called Nixpkgs](https://github.com/NixOS/nixpkgs).
 Most Nix expressions for packages will start with a snapshot of Nixpkgs as a dependency, which provides library support to help keep Nix expressions compact.